spinanicky/aws_ipadd/README.md

     AWS security group id.

   - rule_name:
     AWS security group rule name to identify rule purpose.
+Can be anything you desire (It is simply applied to the comment section of the rule)

   - protocol:
     You can define protocol for port TCP or UDP.
 Default is TCP.
+Alternatively -1 can be used to allow all ports and all protocols.

+  - start_port:
+    Network starting port to whitelist with IP.

-  - port:
+  - end_port:
-    Network port to whitelist with IP.
+    Network ending port to whitelist with IP.

   Below is the sample configuration of `~/.aws_ipadd/aws_ipadd` file.